• English

 This temple has one of the best-surviving pylons among temples in Egypt today.
 It is 37m high and decorated with battle scenes, representing King Ptolemy VIII smiting his enemies before the god Horus.

-Next, there is an open courtyard that contains columns with floral capitals on three sides.
+Next, an open courtyard contains columns with floral capitals on three sides.
 This court was open to the public and was known as the court of offerings, the place where people could give their offerings to the statue of the god.

 Hypostyle Hall is rectangular, with 12 columns to support its roof.
 On both sides of the entrance stands a falcon-shaped statue of Horus of Behdet.
 This hall is also known as the Outer Hypostyle Hall.

 An entrance beyond the 1st Hypostyle Hall accesses the Inner Hypostyle Hall.
-12 columns to the right support its roof, and on the left are 2 rooms; one was used as a library that once contained a large number of manuscripts.
-The other was used as a storeroom for the utensils and the tools of the Temple.
+Twelve columns to the proper support its roof, and on the left are two rooms; one was used as a library that once contained many manuscripts.
+The other was used as a storeroom for the Temple's utensils and tools.

-There are 2 consecutive vestibules; the outer one, the "hall of the offerings", features walls decorated with various scenes of the deities and offering scenes of the different Ptolemaic kings.
-The inner vestibule was called the "rest house of the Gods".
+There are two consecutive vestibules; the outer one, the "hall of the offerings," features walls decorated with various scenes of the deities and offering scenes of the different Ptolemaic kings.
+The inner vestibule was called the "rest house of the Gods."

 the-temple-of-edfu

-One of the most remarkable elements of the temple is the existence of a nilometer (a pillar used to indicate the height of the Nile river), as well as a chapel, which was dedicated to the goddess Nut.
+One of the most remarkable elements of the temple is the existence of a nilometer (a pillar used to indicate the height of the Nile River) and a chapel dedicated to the goddess Nut.

-On various walls of the temple are many battle scenes, including the famous scene of the ritual of the Temple foundation.
+On various temple walls are many battle scenes, including the famous scene of the ritual of the Temple foundation.

 The northern wall of the court shows the divine marriage of Hathor and Horus of Behdet, which was celebrated twice every year, once at the Dendera Temple and the second time at the Edfu Temple.
 The Journey of Hathor, from Dendera to Edfu and vice versa, can also be seen on this wall.

-Another scene, on the inside of the outer corridor of the western side of the temple, depicts the legend of the conflict between Horus and Seth, the victory of Horus over his uncle, and his coronation to rule the world.
+Another scene, on the inside of the outer corridor of the temple's western side, depicts the legend of the conflict between Horus and Seth, the victory of Horus over his uncle, and his coronation to rule the world.

 • Egypt consultant